SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta3 Spring Blossom Tree.md

 great ideas anon
 the good news is we don't really even need to go this deep though

 1. it doesnt have to be anonymous, simply have a basic robotics research company.
-We don't even have to specify that its "humanoid", and we certainly wouldn't mention the waifu aspect, that would be (metaphorically speaking) [spoiler] our black project accessible only on the secret basement level ; ) [/spoiler].
+We don't even have to specify that its "humanoid", and we certainly wouldn't mention the waifu aspect, that would be (metaphorically speaking) %% our black project accessible only on the secret basement level ; ) %%.
 95% of the research is going to be on things like embedded hardware, OS, actuators, materials and fabrication, etc etc etc. All of this can be done in the open without needing to explain "what" it is for.
 Bonus: any advances or innovations can be patented and sold, they'd certainly be useful toward other applications

 2. Moreso the vision I had was simply for a physical place we could pool (some, not all, obviously) our resources and therefore get some leverage from our money and time, doing more together than we could in our own garages and typing to each other on a board.
-It would be voluntary and optional and anyone wishing to participate would obviously need some vetting and screening [spoiler] face it we're all weirdos but there's a difference between functionally eccentric geniuses and well.. those who are trouble.
-Speaking from experience [/spoiler]
+It would be voluntary and optional and anyone wishing to participate would obviously need some vetting and screening %% face it we're all weirdos but there's a difference between functionally eccentric geniuses and well.. those who are trouble.
+Speaking from experience %%
 Those who wish to live nearby can participate at a higher level but others can commit to a weekend or week a year if they want, sort of thing.
 Our very own Legion of Doom ; )